Tobi3333A/me/README.md

 # Emmanuel Adejumo

-Personal site for an engineer and builder — experience, involvements, and projects.
+This is my personal site — projects, experience, and whatever I’m working on.

 ## Stack